Weddings: What to Register for if You Have Everything - Unique Gifter

 TV Stand

-Shelving Units – Don’t forget big storage bins to go on the shelves, or storage bins for under your bed
+Don’t forget big storage bins to go on the shelves, or storage bins for under your bed.

-Closet Organizers – premade, or the stuff to make what you need from the hardware store
+Premade, or the stuff to make what you need from the hardware store.

 Shoe Racks